Challenging the Baltimore Curfew

 The city has the strictest curfew laws in the country.
 Here’s what you should know

 Curfew laws have been around in the United States since before the Civil War.
 They were intended to control populations, punish groups and protect citizens in times of war.
-There was a sharp rise in communities enforcing curfew laws among juveniles in the 1990s, mostly to quell concerns about crime and victimization.
-In Baltimore, after the riots in 2014, the city enacted strict curfews on juveniles and minors that are still in place and being enforced today.
+There was a sharp rise in communities enforcing curfew laws among juveniles in the 1990s, mostly to quell concerns about violent crime and victimization.
+In Baltimore, Maryland after the riots in 2014, the city enacted strict curfews on juveniles and minors that are still in place and being enforced by law enforcement today.

 The law issues both a “daytime” and “nighttime” curfew on minors, which restricts them from certain places at certain times.
 The curfew goes further to prohibit parents or guardians of minors from, “knowingly permit[ing] or, by insufficient control, allow[ing]” their children to violate the curfew.
 This is the first law of its kind to actually penalize the parents with fines and misdemeanor charges.